Pramit613/Data-Analyst-Portfolio-Pramit-Parikh/All Marketing Projects/Customer Segmentation Project/README.md

 # Description

-**This customer segmentation marketing analytics project is designed to help a mobile app developer better understand their users and how they interact with the app.**
+**This customer segmentation RFM analysis marketing analytics project is based on app usage data collected from survey data.
+The project focuses on identifying customer segments based on their usage of the app, as well as their likelihood to engage with marketing activities.**

-The project will involve segmenting users based on their app usage behavior, such as frequency of use, average session duration, and type of activities within the app.
-This information can then be used to identify customer segments and target them with customized marketing campaigns.
-Additionally, the project will analyze the effectiveness of different marketing campaigns by tracking engagement metrics such as downloads, installs, and conversions.
-Finally, the project will provide insights into user demographics, such as age and gender, to help the app developer better understand their user base.
+The RFM (Recency, Frequency, and Monetary) framework is used to organize the app usage data into three categories: Recency (how recently a customer has used the app), Frequency (how often a customer uses the app), and Monetary (the amount of money the customer has spent on the app).
+The data is then segmented into various customer segments based on their RFM scores.
+The goal of this project is to identify which customer segments are most likely to respond to marketing activities, as well as which activities are most likely to generate a positive response.
+By understanding customer segments and their usage of the app, this project will help the organization create a more effective marketing strategy.
 ## Skills Used

 ***Advanced data analysis, Machine learning, Database management, Data visualization, User research***